 The shoot system is the essential aerial part of the plant, which bears branches, leaves, flowers, and fruits.
 It is also responsible for the conduction of water, minerals nutrients, and gases within the plant.

-Monocot stems are a circular shaped stem with lateral branches and are bounded with a layer of dermis.
+Monocot stems are a circular-shaped stem with lateral branches and are bounded with a layer of dermis.
 It is mainly composed of hard, organised, rectangular cells coated with a waxy substance known as cutin.
-The internal structure of a monocot stem mainly comprises of a well-developed epidermis, hypodermis, ground tissue, and numerous dispersed vascular bundles.
+The internal structure of a monocot stem mainly comprises a well-developed epidermis, hypodermis, ground tissue, and numerous dispersed vascular bundles.
 Tulips, onions, lilies, and garlic are examples of monocot stems.

 Dicot stems have a well-defined epidermis with cuticle, a layer of dermis along with multicellular stem hair.
 The internal structure of a dicot stem mainly consists of epidermis, hypodermis, cortex endodermis, pericycle, vascular strand, and pith.
 Sunflower and Cucurbita are examples of dicot stems.